torch2424/simple-pastebin/README.md

 Probably not. 🤔 Unless you have the following qualities:

-1. You are also tired of going to random websites with random text areas (that don't save to localStorage)
+1. You are also tired of going to random websites with random text areas (that don't save to localStorage).
 2. You happen to really love the GameBoy, and don't mind the questionable CSS colors that remind you of the GameBoy Color.
 3. You think it is really cool when random and fun animations play across the top of your applications.